 “Though he slay me, I will hope in him.”
 Job 13:15

 Of course, Satan would say such a thing, because hell knows nothing of love.
-Satan cannot believe that anyone would love God for who He is.
-So Satan slanders God by accusing Him of buying Job’s affection.
+Satan cannot believe that anyone would love God for who he is.
+So he slanders God by accusing him of buying Job’s affection.

 As one gift after another was stripped away from Job, this godly man walked through the dark valley of pain and struggled with many unanswered questions, but he did not cease to love God.

 When Job loved God in the middle of his pain and suffering, his testimony glorified God in heaven, it silenced Satan in hell, and for thousands of years it has brought strength and comfort to millions of believers when they endure suffering.